 I have great news for you!
-The Great Vegan Bean Book is shipping from Amazon right now so if you already pre-ordered the book look for it to hit your mailbox soon.
-To celebrate here’s another recipe from my newest book that is the perfect warm weather meal and is an awesome packed lunch too – Indian Chickpea Yogurt Salad.
+The Great Vegan Bean Book is shipping from Amazon right now, so if you already pre-ordered the book, look for it to hit your mailbox soon.
+To celebrate, here’s another recipe from my newest book – this Indian Chickpea Yogurt Salad is the perfect warm weather meal, and is an awesome packed lunch too.

-Get extra entries by doing one or more of the following and leaving an additional comment for each one you do.
+Get extra entries by doing one or more of the following, and leaving an additional comment for each one.
 If you already follow me on Pinterest or Facebook just leave a comment telling me that.
-So you can follow me on:
+You can follow me on:

 This recipe uses kala namak or Indian black salt.
 Calling it black salt is always confusing to me because the outside is black but what you buy is pink and powdery.
 You can get it cheapest in an Indian market though you can easily order it online too.
 What’s so special about it is that it really makes things taste like eggs.
 It has a higher sulfur content than regular salt and is amazing in scrambled tofu too.
 If you hated the taste of eggs you can leave it out.

 - 3 cups cooked chickpeas or 2 cans (15 ounces, or 425 g each), rinsed and drained